FatRodzianko/ZoomCOMPersist/README.md

 Will create a new `Zoom` directory in the user's `%APPDATA%` directory and create a new registry key for the `{62BE5D10-60EB-11d0-BD3B-00A0C911CE86}`.
 Whenever Zoom.exe is launched, the registry key will be read and your DLL will be loaded and executed by Zoom.

+You can read more about this here: https://fatrodzianko.com/2020/07/06/unprivileged-zoom-persistence-part-2-com-hijacking/

 ## Usage
 `ZoomCOMPersist.exe <base64 encoded DLL file>`